lee-zhg/intro-visual-recognition-classifier/README.md

     * data/WoodchuckHardCider.zip
     * data/negative.zip

-1. You have to load file one at a time.
-You have three data assets ready to build your custom model after you completed the loading.
+1. You may have to load file one at a time in some browser.
+After loading, you have three data assets ready to build your custom model after you completed the loading.

     ![Data Asset 04](docs/images/datassets05.png)